openfga/openfga.dev/blog/list-users-announcement.md

 To be able to call this API, you must turn on this flag on the server: `--experimentals enable-list-users`.
 Be sure to also check out the various configuration flags that were added to control its behavior.

-The new functionality is available on the latest versions of the Java, .NET, Go and Javascript SDK, [CLI](https://github.com/openfga/cli?tab=readme-ov-file#list-users) and VS Code integration.
+The new functionality is available on the latest versions of the [Java](https://github.com/openfga/java-sdk/), [.NET](https://github.com/openfga/dotnet-sdk/), [Go](https://github.com/openfga/go-sdk/) and [Javascript SDK](https://github.com/openfga/js-sdk/), [CLI](https://github.com/openfga/cli?tab=readme-ov-file#list-users) and [VS Code integration](https://marketplace.visualstudio.com/items?itemName=openfga.openfga-vscode).

 We'll be releasing support for the Python SDK soon.

 ## What's next?

 We have a few limitations we are working on regarding the behavior of the `excluded_users` return value that we'll address before removing the experimental flag.
-This will impact you if you are using [Public Access](https://openfga.dev/docs/modeling/public-access)in any relation related to the relation you are listing users for.
+This will impact you if you are using [Public Access](https://openfga.dev/docs/modeling/public-access) in any relation related to the relation you are listing users for.

 ## We want your feedback!